Pipedrive vs Salesforce for Consultant CRM Pipelines 2026

 - Practice area reporting: Custom fields support segmentation but lack the dimension modeling larger firms need

-- Integration depth: Pipedrive connects to 400+ tools but lacks the AppExchange ecosystem (7,000+ apps) Salesforce provides
+- Integration depth: many sales and productivity tools but lacks the AppExchange ecosystem (a large enterprise app ecosystem) Salesforce provides

 These aren't bugs—they're intentional trade-offs.
 Pipedrive designed for velocity over complexity.
 When your consultant pipeline needs to coordinate with delivery scheduling, resource management, and project accounting systems, Salesforce's enterprise architecture becomes the appropriate (and expensive) choice.